 20. Make Your Own Candles

 Just like soap and lotion, homemade candles are easy to make.
-Why not make all three and make three times the profit?
+Why not make all 3 and make 3 times the profit?

 21. Share What You Know

 Have you learned anything on your homestead adventures?

 Maybe you’re an expert at raising chickens.
-Maybe you’ve learned a ton about gardening.
+Maybe you’ve learned a lot about gardening.
 Maybe you’re an excellent cook or baker.
 Maybe you are a killer soap/lotion/candle maker.

 Don’t take those skill for granted.

 People would love to know how to do those things.
 You just might be the person to teach them (for a price, of course).

 So, start a class and share that valuable homesteading knowledge.

 22. Raise a Pig

 Some people see pigs as one of the gross animals, but pigs are actually cute.
 Not quite as cute as Porky Pig, sure, but they are still cute little things.